Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-The New Year is upon us.
-Now that a couple of weeks have passed I feel that I’m well and truly settling into 2018.
-I’m doing what I always do every year and looking at our finances, to ensure that we aren’t overpaying for anything.
-Today I want to share with you some of my old posts and methods to save and make money for the New Year.
-Get your finances in order for the new year with this great post!
+I want to share with you some of my old posts and methods to save and make money for the New Year.
+Get your finances in order for the new year with this post!

 Have you got car insurance?
 I was able to save us £280 in just 10 minutes on our car insurance policy.
-You don’t even need to be at the end of your policy to make savings depending on the terms of your policy.
+You don’t even need to be at the end of your policy to make savings depending on the terms of your own insurance policies.

 Life insurance is something that I have written about before.
 I think it is REALLY important, particularly if you are the main breadwinner for your family.
 Here are my reasons why you need life insurance.
 Also, I’ve got a post to help you save money on life insurance.